Asa1349/Game-projects/README.md

 ## Dapper Dasher
 Training GameDev
-<br> My first experience mit C++. another Runner Game with an implemented score where the Player has to jump over several hazards.
+<br> My first experience with C++.
+Just another Runner Game with an implemented score where the Player has to jump over several hazards.

 # Important